 I love tackling the “buzz” word muscles and topics.
 Piriformis fits into a category of muscle names that I hear so commonly.
-Other muscles and topics include psoas, QL (quadratus lumborum), sciatica and others.
+Other muscles and topics include psoas, QL (quadratus lumborum), sciatica, and others.
 Piriformis is an important muscle, no doubt, and of course it is a “buzz” word for a reason.
 I think the most common reason people know about the piriformis muscle is because of its relationship to the sciatic nerve.
 It lies across and just superficial to this major nerve that feeds the back of each leg.

-Where is the Piriformis?
+Where is the piriformis?

-Piriformis and the SI Joint
+Piriformis and the SI joint

 It’s for this reason that if one is experiencing SI joint pain, the tensional relationship between the psoas and the piriformis should be assessed.
-When I say assessed, I mean you could either create situations that test the flexibility/tension of these tissues, or better still is direct palpation (touch) of these tissues.
+When I say assessed, I mean you could either create situations that test the flexibility/tension of these tissues, or better still, directly palpate (touch) these muscles.
 This unfortunately assumes you have the skill to do that.
 You could also experiment with stretching both the psoas and the piriformis.
 Stretching the psoas requires extending the hip joint.
 A lunge can do the trick if the other hip flexors of the same side aren’t overly tight as well.

-“Piriformis Syndrome” is the real reason why this muscle can be a real pain in the… In this syndrome, the piriformis muscle (for a variety of reasons) is so tight that it places pressure on the sciatic nerve, creating pain, tingling, or numbness in the buttocks and down the back of the leg.
+“Piriformis syndrome” is the real reason why this muscle can be a real pain in the… In this syndrome, the piriformis muscle (for a variety of reasons) is so tight that it places pressure on the sciatic nerve, creating pain, tingling, or numbness in the buttocks and down the back of the leg.
 These are of course the same symptoms found in “sciatica”.
 However, in the case of sciatica, these symptoms are actually coming from the spine.
 It is therefore helpful if one can differentiate between the two.
 As it turns out there is a very simple way of doing this.
 The accuracy of the test is good, but please don’t confuse this simple test with being a doctor and producing a diagnosis.
 Use the results as information and continue to proceed with caution if you or a student wants to try and differentiate between the two.

 Why the difference?